Toronto After Dark Film Festival

-Toronto After Dark Film Festival (TADFF) is a showcase of horror, sci-fi, action and cult cinema held annually in Toronto, Ontario, Canada.
+The Toronto After Dark Film Festival (TADFF) is a showcase of horror, sci-fi, action and cult cinema held annually in Toronto, Ontario, Canada.
 The festival premieres a diverse selection of feature-length and short-films from around the world including new works from Asia, Europe and North America.
 The festival was founded by Adam Lopez in 2006.

-Past and upcoming festivals
+History

 2006

 The 1st Edition of the Toronto After Dark Film Festival took place October 20–24, 2006.
 The inaugural festival was held at the Bloor Cinema in Toronto, Ontario, Canada.

 The 2006 Toronto After Dark Film Festival Official Feature Film Selections include 13 films from around the world, and 15 short films from Canada.
 Some of the films screened at the festival included Special, directed by Hal Haberman and Jeremy Passmorewhere, the J-horror film Retribution from cult director Kiyoshi Kurosawa, the North American premiere of the Thai action-horror film Vengeance, and Behind the Mask: The Rise of Leslie Vernon, which won the festival's first Audience Award.

 Other films included The Beach Party at the Threshold of Hell, Shinobi: Heart Under Blade, Night of the Living Dorks, Re-cycle, Mad Cowgirl, Slaughter Night, and Naisu no mori: The First Contact.
 The festival also featured a "Make Your Own Damn Movie!" masterclass taught by Lloyd Kaufman.
 Festival attendance was 4,350.